-Although not considered a big game fishing water body, the Red Sea is "active" almost year round, making it one of the most interesting fishing destinations on earth; especially if compared to other, more "seasonal" destinations.
+Although not considered a big game fishing water body, the Red Sea is "active" almost year round, making it one of the most interesting fishing destinations on the planet; especially if compared to other, more "seasonal" destinations.
 Probably relative calmness, diversity of species, rich bottom structures, and the warm climate contribute to this.

 Most good and rewarding fishing spots are several hours from jetties.
 Better spots may even be farther away.
 Therefore, those looking forward to enjoy a true Red Sea fishing experience should avoid day trips and even short safaris.
 A reasonable safari would be 2d/1n or longer.
 Not just longer fishing fun, but also better chances to reach remote spots and to make as many moves as needed according to weather and fishing conditions.